- Getting Started

 It is recommended that the PI/PD review all expenditures on a monthly basis, at a minimum.
 It may be necessary for the PI/PD to create an internal spreadsheet to monitor the rate of spending and available balances.

-Your departmental administrator and/or you post-award administrator in the CLAS OSR can help you determine the best method of monitoring funds.
+Your departmental administrator and/or you post-award administrator in the CLAS Office of Research can help you determine the best method of monitoring funds.

 Assumption of Risk (Pre-award Spending)

 Externally funded projects frequently have start dates that precede the finalization of formal award documents or agreements.
 When an account number is required to initiate work, hire students, purchase supplies, the PI can request an AOR.
 The AOR authorizes the establishment of a fund account from which the PI may make expenditures for 1-3 months.